ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 ### install
-Basic usage is quite simple, but there are flags for advanced usage that you may find interesting.
+Basic usage of `install` is quite simple, but there are flags for advanced usage that you may find interesting.

 `tap package install <package name> [<args>]`